 President & CEO's Review

-President & CEO Arto Metsänen in the January-December 2019 Financial Statements Bulletin, published on 11 February 2020:
+President & CEO Arto Metsänen in the January-March 2020 Interim Report, published on 28 April 2020:

 Due to the significant deterioration in the global financial situation following the coronavirus and the rapid changes in the company’s business environment Glaston withdraws its guidance for the 2020 outlook, in which it expected the 2020 comparable EBITA to improve from the 2019 level.